strathclyde-artificial-intelligence/craft-bots/index.md

 Install the dependencies, clone the repository, and run `main.py`
 ```
-pip install -r requirements.txt
 git clone https://github.com/strathclyde-artificial-intelligence/craft-bots
 cd ./craft-bots
+pip install -r requirements.txt
 python main.py
 ```

 Press "reset" to generate a new simulation, and "start" to begin the simulation.
-The default agent acts randomly.

 ### Quick connect with your own agent